ncatlab/nlab-content/pages/5/3/6/8/8635/content.md

   Q^*(M) = Q^*(R)\otimes_R M
 $$

-is given by forming the [[tensor product of modules]] with the localizatin of the ring $R$, regarded as a module over itself.
+is given by forming the [[tensor product of modules]] with the localization of the ring $R$, regarded as a module over itself.

 If the localization is a left [[Ore localization]] or [[commutative localization]] at a set $S\subset R$ then $Q^*(R) = S^{-1} R$ is the [[localization of a ring|localization of the ring]] itself and hence in this case the localization of the module